 Once manure is pumped into the manure spreader the tractor and manure spreader (which is pulled behind the tractor) drives through and applies the manure to the field.
 Manure is pumped through tubes on the back of the manure spreader and is applied directly to the soils.
 At the same time, there are two discs for each tube that immediately cover and incorporates the manure into the soil.
 Covering manure results in reduced odor and conservation of nutrients.
 As a farmer, we love applying pig manure to our croplands.
 It provides great nutrients for next year’s crops.
 In fact, pig manure is on my balance sheet.
 Check out the video.

-Isn’t there just too much manure for the amount of land available?
+there too much manure for the amount of land available?

 It’s a requirement that farmers have a Manure Management Plan in Minnesota, which is overseen by the MPCA (Minnesota Pollution Control Agency).
 Farmers are required to have enough acres of land available to spread manure for a number of gallons their farm(s) create.
 If they personally do not have enough farmland, farmers usually work with a neighboring farmer and their land.